chxmxii/chxmxii.github.io/content/posts/post11.txt.md

   + For these scenarios requiring changes to be done in a web UI, please take screenshots so you can share them with us for review in case your task is marked incomplete.
 You may also consider using screen recording software like loom.com to record and share your work.

 ###### Solution
-+ ```
++ ``` M
-  + Dashboard > Manage Jenkins > Plugin Manager.
+  Dashboard > Manage Jenkins > Plugin Manager.
-  + Search for both plugins Git,Gitlab.
+  Search for both plugins Git,Gitlab.
-  + Click on "Restart Jenkins when installation is complete and no jobs".
+  Click on "Restart Jenkins when installation is complete and no jobs".
   ```
 ---
 ## Jenkins Create Users